 Read our full article on halitosis for more product recommendations (including some stronger ones) and home remedies.

-Best toothpaste for dry mouth
+Best toothpaste for dry mouth: Hydris

-Since dry mouth can cause bad breath, you might end up solving two problems by using a dry mouth toothpaste.
-Colgate makes a toothpaste specifically for those who suffer from this condition called Hydris.
 Moisture-rich, plant-based materials work to lock in moisture after you brush, and sodium fluoride protects against cavities.
 It also has a soothing mint flavor that freshens breath.
 This toothpaste can be used every day, making it an ideal part of your oral hygiene routine if you're concerned about this condition.

-Best toothpaste for braces
+Best toothpaste for braces: Colgate Cavity Protection

-If you or your child have braces, you're probably wondering about the best toothpaste to use to clean between brackets and under wires.
 To be honest, your brushing technique is going to be the most important thing when it comes to keeping teeth with braces healthy, but as long as you practice good oral hygiene, you should be fine with a standard fluoride toothpaste like this Colgate Cavity Protection toothpaste.
-It has a fresh mint flavor, has fluoride for cavity protection and is quite affordable with a pack of six on Amazon costing fewer than $10.

-Best toothpaste for dentures
+Best toothpaste for dentures: Fresh ‘n Brite

 One of the most popular options on Amazon is Fresh ‘n Brite denture cleaning paste.
 This toothpaste is specifically intended for your false teeth and isn't for brushing natural teeth.
 You can feel confident in its ability as it is accepted by the American Dental Association for cleaning removable prostheses.